Emilia-Capital/fewer-tags/readme.txt

 4. You\'re done

 == Screenshots ==
-1. The Fewer tags settings
+1. The Fewer tags settings on the Options -> Reading screen of the settings.
+2. Fewer Tags adds a column to the Tags overview page, showing which tags are live and which aren't.

 == Changelog ==